wei170/HW17_tutorial_gitbook/explore/collection-and-schema.md

 	> (Optional) We could view our data in the client by installing ```meteortoys:allthings```.
 This is a tool that you can get access to Mongol and JetSetter.
 Go ahead to play around with it.
 	> To get started, run:
 	>```$ meteor add meteortoys:allthings```
-3. In order to let the file be run in the client side, add in the beginning of ```client/main.js```:
+3. In order to let the file be run in the client side, add in the beginning of `client/main.js` and `server/main.js`:

 	```
 	// Collections